Huilin-Li/EasyAlgorithm/README.md

 I was asked to explain an algorithm to a layman during the interview.
 Hmm, this is a good question.

-Compared to other online sources, here, we learn and understand an algorithm only by:
+Here, we learn and understand an algorithm only by:

-- what algorithm it is.
-- what problem it mainly solves.
+- algorithm.
-- what is the core idea underlying this algorithm.
+- core idea.
-- An example.
+- an example.

 As simple as possible, but they must be correct!